clare-chemery/demo-app/README.md

 A Python-based demo application using the Preswald library.

-To run the app locally, install dependencies, navigate to the app subdirecotry and then use the `preswald` command:
+To run the app locally, install dependencies, navigate to the app subdirectory and then use the `preswald` command:

 ```{bash}
 $ uv sync